All Episodes

 So I have some more sound bites just illustrating all of this, and then your phone calls will get started.

-He'd also try to get some of those in the first hour on open line Friday.
+He'd also try to get some of those in the first hour on Open Line Friday.

-All of that'll happen right after this.
+All of that will happen right after this.

 Time to get to the phones.